-- o To be a named person that children / adults at risk, church members and outside agencies can talk to regarding any issue to do with safeguarding. - o To be aware of the names and telephone numbers of appropriate departments and teams within Social Care and the Police in the event of a referral needing to be made. - To be aware of when to seek advice, and when it is necessary to inform Social Care, the Police or the Designated Officer (previously known as LADO) or the equivalent in Scotland and Wales of a concern or incident. - o To take appropriate action in relation to any safeguarding concerns which arise within the church. - o To ensure safe practice is in place for supporting people who pose a risk to children and adults at risk at church.
+- o To be a named person that children / adults at risk, church members and outside agencies can talk to regarding any issue to do with safeguarding. - o To be aware of the names and telephone numbers of appropriate departments and teams within Social Care and the Police in the event of a referral needing to be made. - To be aware of when to seek advice, and when it is necessary to inform Social Care, the Police or the Designated Officer (previously known as LADO). - o To take appropriate action in relation to any safeguarding concerns which arise within the church. - To ensure safe practice is in place for supporting people who pose a risk to children and adults at risk at church. - o To cooperate with Social Care or the Police in safeguarding investigations relating to people within the - o To ensure that appropriate records are kept by the church, and that information in relation to safeguarding issues is handled confidentially and stored securely. - o To inform the Synod Safeguarding Officer about any referrals made to the statutory authorities, or of any information received from the statutory authorities.

-- o To cooperate with Social Care or the Police in safeguarding investigations relating to people within the church. - o To ensure that appropriate records are kept by the church, and that information in relation to safeguarding issues is handled confidentially and stored securely. - o To inform the Synod Safeguarding Officer about any referrals made to the statutory authorities, or of any information received from the statutory authorities. - o To report safeguarding information annually to the Eldership/Church Meeting and the Synod Safeguarding Officer, using the Appendix H1 as part of the annual returns process, to enable them to monitor safeguarding in the Synod.
+- o To report anonymised safeguarding information monthly to the Eldership/Church Meeting - o To report to Synod Safeguarding Officer, using the Appendix H1 as part of the annual returns process, to enable them to monitor safeguarding in the Synod.